syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/02-quickstart/04-next-steps.md

 ---
 title: Next steps
-metatitle: "Move Your Management Cluster to the Cloud"
+metatitle: Move Your Management Cluster to the Cloud
 sidebar: Next steps
 description: How to move the Cluster API components out of your bootstrap cluster, and into the newly created cluster on Hetzner.
 ---